You love people, you love having them come over, but there’s just no way around it. Food for a large crowd is expensive.

 Make a Snack Mix

-A snack mix is another cheap and abundant food that’s always a treat.
+A snack mix is another cheap and abundant food that’s always a treat and can require minimal effort.
 Make one with your favorite cereal and toppings.
 If you don’t know where to start, I have many varieties of snack mixes for you, both sweet of savory.
 Choose one, or both and go for it.

 Cut up a Watermelon

 Oh yeah, if they’re in season watermelon provides a huge bowl of delicious sweet, red goodness for pennies.
 It’s also so refreshing for summer parties.

 Bonus: There are a lot of creative ways to cut a watermelon and have it be a major centerpiece of your party.
 The National Watermelon Board has tons of watermelon carving ideas like this cute hedgehog.

 So how much food do you need?

 For a kids party, all you need is: